 If you're using your home number as your work number, make sure you keep things professional by avoiding other people picking up the phone when it rings.
 For example, if you've got children on half-term holidays, let them know that they're not allowed to answer any calls during office hours.

-An alternative option is to get a Skype phone number and divert to your own mobile.
+An alternative option is to get a Skype phone number and divert to your mobile.
 That way, only you will be able to answer work calls.
 When answering calls, make sure your environment is quiet.
-It won't sound very professional if you have the television on in the background or the children are squabbling again.
+It won't sound very professional if you have the television on in the background or the children are arguing again.

-Register your registered business address (i.e. the one you have listed with Companies House) with your accountant – they normally do this for a small fee.
+Register your registered business address (i.e. the one you have listed with Companies House) with your accountant – they usually do this for a small fee.
 And then get a PO Box through Royal Mail for your office address, either picking up your post from your local delivery office or paying extra for post-forwarding.

 It's all too easy to sit at your desk for eight hours straight without getting up to take regular breaks.
 I can't stress this enough.
 Don't forget to give yourself time away from the computer screen.
 Working long hours will only make you ill.
-Set an alarm every hour, so you know it's time to get up and stretch your legs, make a cup of tea or call a friend.
+Set the alarm every hour, so you know it's time to get up and stretch your legs, make a cup of tea or call a friend.

 Switch off the radio, ditch the TV and avoid those tempting computer games.
 Ban yourself from all at-home activities until you've had a full, productive day and tackled your workload.
-When I worked from home, I used to find the lure of Assassins Creed on the XBox too much, so I made my husband hide the game completely.
+When I worked from home, I used to find the lure of Assassins Creed on the Xbox too much, so I made my husband hide the game completely.
 Do the same at your home – get rid of any distractions.
 And that also means limiting the amount of time you check emails, Twitter and Facebook.

 Being stuck at home for both work and personal life can leave you feeling claustrophobic and cooped up.
-To avoid that common 'cabin fever', simply get out of the house during your lunch break to enjoy some sunshine and fresh air.
+To avoid that common 'cabin fever', get out of the house during your lunch break to enjoy some sunshine and fresh air.
 Go for a walk or cycle after work as well.
 Do anything to break up the day and get yourself out of the house.
 You could also consider becoming location-independent, so you're able to take your laptop to cafes or public spaces.
 Do anything to stop the feeling of those four walls closing in on you.

 Just because you work from home by yourself, it doesn't mean you're alone.
 Make friends on Twitter.
 Join communities and forums.
-Find Skype pals to chat to.
+Find Skype pals to chat with.
 Go to networking events.
-Get yourself a nice, little support network of fellow freelancers who are all working from home and could benefit from some shared company and the chance to bounce ideas off others.
+Get yourself a little support network of fellow freelancers who are all working from home and could benefit from some shared company and the chance to bounce ideas off others.
 You are not alone, so do everything you can to tackle those feelings of loneliness or isolation.